Check out Colombia Photo Galleries of past Mushroaming Adventures:

 Late afternoon or next morning flight back to Bogotá, according to participants needs to catch their international flights.

 For preregistration do send us an email, the 2019 and 2020 tours sold out!

 (with some improvements added 12-22-2022)

 Please note that sometimes the itinerary might have to be changed due to circumstances.

 Colombia is a very diverse, listed as one of the world's 17 megadiverse countries, actually the most biodiverse per square kilometer.
 Colombia is a truly fascinating country.
 Traveling in Colombia is such a joy.
 Colombians seem so happy and proud to share their country with foreigners again.
 It is emerging as one of the most enticing destinations in South America since civil unrest has ceased and normality has returned.
 Colombia is located at the nexus of South and Central America.

 Price includes all expenses on the ground for accommodations in double room where available, meals & ground transportation.
-Not included are alcoholic drinks, coffee breaks, snacks, laundry, tips, souvenirs, etc. Also not included are the 2 flights within Colombia (together below$200) and airport shuttles at the beginning and end of the tour.
+Not included are alcoholic drinks, coffee breaks, snacks, laundry, tips, souvenirs, etc. Also not included are the 2 flights within Colombia (together around $120) and airport shuttles at the beginning and end of the tour.